kaiser-rpg/KaiserRPG.github.io/_includes/intention/conjure-control.md

 If you fail the Skill Check, compare your Degree of Failure with the Failed Conjuration Table.

 Once you have control, the creature does not entirely lose its free will, but it cannot refuse a command you give it.
 Commands are given through a spiritual connection so you and the creature do not have to be able to understand each other.
 But this connection is one way.
 You and the controlled creature always have an approximate knowledge of the distance and direction that separate you.
 Each round that you control the creature, you must spend the same amount of mana that it cost to control it.
 Once each hour or when you give it a command that goes against its nature, the creature can try to break free.
-This requires you to make a new Control Skill Check, with no modifier based on the ritual.
-If you ever absorb mana from the controlled creature, the control immediately ends.
+This requires you to make a new Control Skill Check, you apply the bonuses and penalties from the totem but not from the length the the ritual.
+If you ever command the creature to transfer mana, the control immediately ends.